johnperry-math/GtkAdaQuoter/README.md

 (_maybe_)

 - [ ] Better default column widths.
-- [ ] Add a file chooser dialog for opening the file.
 - [ ] Decent behavior when the default input file isn't found.
 - [ ] Enable a configuration file to remember:
       - [ ] column widths;